vehicle-lang/tutorial/introduction.md

 The image is represented as a vector of real numbers, each vector element standing for a pixel value.
 Each arrow in the picture bears a *weight* that is used to multiply the input signal; each neuron computes the sum of its inputs.

-In some scenarious, it becomes important to establish formal guarantees about their behaviour.
+In some scenarious, it becomes important to establish formal guarantees about neural network behaviour.
 Following the pioneering work of [@Katz2017,Singh2019,Wang2021] neural network verification has become an active research area.

 Formally, a neural network is a function $N : R^m \rightarrow R^n$.
 Verification of such functions most commonly boils down to specifying admissible intervals for the function's output given an interval for its inputs.
 For example, one can specify a set of inputs to belong to an $\epsilon$- neighborhood of some given input $\mathbf{x}$, and verify that for such inputs, the outputs of $N$ will be in $\delta$ distance to $N(\mathbf{x})$.
 This property is often called $\epsilon$*-ball robustness* (or just *robustness*), as it proves the network's output is robust (does not change drastically) in the neighborhood of certain inputs.